ishan9220/Pewlett-Hackard-Analysis/README.md

 ![](https://github.com/ishan9220/Pewlett-Hackard-Analysis/blob/main/Group%20By%20Emp%20Info.png)

-4) Total number of employees retiring and eligibile for the mentorship program is 1549 with 70.8% of them being Senior Enginners and Senior Staff.
+4) Total number of employees eligibile for the mentorship program is 1549 with 70.8% of them being Senior Enginners and Senior Staff.
 The table below breaks up the 1549.

 ![](https://github.com/ishan9220/Pewlett-Hackard-Analysis/blob/main/Mentorship_eligibilit%20by%20group.png)